A roadmap for Scivision#

 Description#

-This roadmap is to be understood as listing areas that are likely to receive attention from the Turing team, and is provided in order to help users and contributors understand the direction of the project, given the Turing team’s stake in it.
+As of August 2024, Scivision is not currently being actively developed by a team at the Turing.
+However, this roadmap is to be understood as listing areas that are would benefit from receiving attention, and is provided in order to help users and contributors understand the suggested direction of the project.

 Importantly, the roadmap doesn’t commit anyone to any particular deliverables, there aren’t specific dates associated with the items listed here, and it may be modified (it is likely to remain a perpetual ‘draft’).